sourcegraph/about/handbook/ops/bizops/user_definitions.md

 | DAU/MAU | The ratio of average DAUs over a month to the number of MAUs in the corresponding month.
 If the ratio is 0.4 or 40%, the average user used Sourcegraph 12 days per month (30 days * .4 = 12). |
 | DAU/WAU | The ratio of average DAUs over a week to the number of WAUs in the corresponding week.
 If the ratio is 0.4 or 40%, the average user used Sourcegraph 2.8 days per week (7 days * .4 = 2.8).   |

-# How are users calculated in the app?
+# How are users calculated?

 Our metrics infrastructure (Looker, Amplitude) gets user counts from our event_logs database.